Justin Hartley Teases Rocky Romantic Twist On ‘This Is Us’

 In a separate interview, Justin Hartley told Access Hollywood that his character’s “do the right thing” comment wasn’t meant for everyone’s ears, but that it was a typical Kevin move.

 “What Kevin does is he tries to get everybody to like him so he’s trying to say something to [Olivia] so that she won’t not like him,” Justin explained.
-“And then the other girl’s in the room and its…ugh!
+“And then the other girl’s in the room and its… ugh!
 This is Kevin, he messes up a lot.”

 Justin Hartley also revealed that something from the past will come back to shake things up for his character.